iaincollins/structured-data-testing-tool/README.md

 You can pass a `schema` value that indicates what schema a test is for.

-This is only used to group test results and the value is not checked for validity.
+This is only used to group tests when displaying results, the value is not checked for validity.

-Tests in different presets can test the same schema.
-This allows test results by schema or group.
+Tests in different presets can test the same schema, tests in the same preset can also test multiple schemas.

-If a test is part of a preset and the preset has a schema specifed, then the value for a test will override the preset's schema value for the test

 #### group
 ```